TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 This record is normally "loaded" with the record from a table depending on the situation.
-Say if you are creating a menu it's often loaded with the page-record of the actual menuitem or if it's about content-rendering it'll be the content-record.
+Say if you are creating a menu it's often loaded with the page-record of the actual menu item or if it's about content-rendering it will be the content-record.

 .. _reusing-cobjects: